 Moving toward higher accuracy, the digital protractor which reads out to a tenth of a degree.
 This protractor is useful for machine setup in less demanding situations.

 In higher precision machine setup and for checking angularity, it is often done one of two ways, angle blocks or a sine bar.
 Angle blocks are precisely ground small blocks which can be stacked together to form a very accurate representation of a given angle.
 A sine bar is a precision bar with two round portions.
 The sine bar provides a fixed distance for the hypotenuse allowing the user to calculate any angle and bring the bar to that angle by using gauge blocks.
+The sine plate works similarly but features a fixed point of rotation.

 Distance measurements are done with varying degree of accuracy depending on their need.
 Different tools for different tasks, we separate shop standards and high precision measuring from basic layout devices which are referenced to those shop standards for quality then used for lower precision tasks.